Superconductivity in the repulsive Hubbard model on different geometries induced by density-assisted hopping

 The same transition we discussed here for a specific value of the effective hopping ($\tilde{t}_\perp = 3t_\parallel$) can be observed for a broader range of parameters.
-This is shown in Fig.~\ref{FIG_system}(c) where we use the central charge in order to map out a phase diagram.
+This is shown in Fig.~\ref{FIG_system}(c) where we use the central charge to map out the phase diagram.
 The transition from the C1S1 Luttinger liquid phase to the C1S0 unconventional superconducting phase induced by the density-assisted hopping occurs over a wide parameter regime.
 The critical coupling predicted from Eq.~\ref{EQ_Heff} gives a good approximation for the observed transition (see purple dashed line in Fig.~\ref{FIG_system}c).

+Thus, we have seen that in the dimerized ladder system, the density-assisted hopping induces superconductivity.
+Remarkably, the values at which the system becomes superconducting are similar to the values of density-assisted hopping estimated for cuprates \cite{JiangWhite2023}.
+This transition is very robust, and we find its signatures in a much broader parameter regime than the stringent validity regime of the effective model (see also the supplemental material for higher interaction strength and other fillings).

+The results we obtained are not restricted to the case of the ladder geometry.
+In the cases of dimerized structures in two and three dimensions, the corresponding effective models are the two- and three-dimensional Hubbard models, respectively.
+These models are known to host a superconducting phase for attractive interactions \cite{QinGull2022, ScalettarDagotto1989, GunnarssonToschi2015, KellerSchollwoeck2001, ToschiCastellani2005, BauerDupuis2009}.
+Thus, also in higher dimensions, the density-assisted hopping term induces a superconducting phase at weak coupling.
+As in the one-dimensional setup, we expect that the superconducting phase exists to larger interaction strength much beyond the assumed validity regime of the effective model.

-\textit{Summary and outlook.--} We have studied the repulsive Hubbard model with density-assisted hopping in general geometries of dimerized lattices.
-We have shown that the density-assisted hopping can induce an effective attraction between holes that favors the formation of dimer-singlet pairs with a structure more complex than that of the $s$-wave pairs.
+\textit{Summary and outlook.--} We have studied the repulsive Hubbard model with density-assisted hopping on general geometries of dimerized lattices.
+We show that density-assisted hopping can induce interactions with a band-selective sign change.
+In the lower band, it generates an effective attraction between holes that favors the formation of dimer-singlet pairs with a structure more complex than conventional $s$-wave pairing.
+The resulting effective attraction therefore arises from a mechanism distinct from previously identified pairing mechanisms in Hubbard systems, and provides a route to emergent multiband superconductivity driven by correlated hopping.
+We have presented strong numerical evidence that this picture, in principle valid for weak interactions, holds even in the presence of strong interactions in the ladder geometry.